Hartwick Alumni Board of Directors

 Michelle graduated Hartwick in 1987 with a double major in psychology and classics, and a minor in sociology.
 While at Hartwick, she was a member of Psi Chi, the International Psychology Honor Society, and spent a great deal of time at Pine Lake Environmental Campus.
 She also participated in J Term programs in Greece and the Soviet Union.
 Michelle earned her Licensed Master Social Worker degree from the University at Albany, and for the past 36 years she has had worked at Wildwood, an agency dedicated to supporting people with disabilities.
 There she is a certified Personal Outcome Measures interviewer, and educates, trains and advocates for people with Autism and other developmental disabilities.
 She is also an adjunct professor at the College of St. Rose, where she teaches history and public speaking.
 Michelle earned the Distinguished Toastmaster designation in 2017 through Toastmasters International.

 Over the years, Michelle has volunteered extensively with her alma mater.
 She joined the Hartwick College Albany Alumni Network Committee in 2007, and served as its chair from 2009-15.
 She was also Hartwick Reunion Coordinator, and a member of the Class Volunteer Solicitor Program.
-She has served on the Alumni Board since 2011, and is in her second year as its president.
+She has served on the Alumni Board since 2011, and continues to serve as immediate past president.
 Michelle welcomes being contacted through TrueBlue Connect or LinkedIn.

 Sharon came to Hartwick as a first-generation student, graduating in 1965 with a bachelor’s degree in nursing.
 She earned a master of science from the University of Pennsylvania in psychiatric/mental health nursing.
 While working on the service side in both private hospitals and Veterans Affairs facilities was rewarding, her passion was teaching at Hartwick.
 Teaching the Transcultural Nursing course in Jamaica, West Indies, enriched the lives of both students and faculty while they learned about a new culture.
 Sharon raised her family in western and central New York, moving to the Burlington, VT, area in retirement to be near her grandchildren.
 She has served several terms on the Alumni Board and is currently chair of its nursing committee.